Big South Fork National River and Recreation Area

 The area boasts miles of scenic gorges and sandstone bluffs, is rich with natural and historic features, and provides visitors with a wide range of outdoor recreational activities.

 Over the eons water flowing into the Cumberland River has carved the plateau's sandstone into impressive cliffs, arches and chimneys.
-As a result, the Big South Fork region contains one of the highest concentrations of natural bridges in the eastern United States.
-Some of the more popular arches for visitors include Needle Arch, Split Bow Arch, Morning Russell Arch and Twin Arches, which are the largest sandstone arches in the eastern United States.
+As a result, the Big South Fork contains one of the highest concentrations of natural bridges in the eastern United States.
+Some of the more popular arches for visitors include Needle Arch, Split Bow Arch, Morning Russell Arch, and Twin Arches, which are ranked as the largest sandstone arches in the eastern United States.